Parallaxer/Parallaxer/README.md

         .map { return $0.y }
         .parallax(over: scrollingInterval)

-    // Determine the indicator's position interval, over which the indicator can move. let indicatorPositionInterval = ParallaxInterval(from: 0, to: scrollView.frame.height)
+    // Determine the indicator interval, over which the indicator can move. let indicatorInterval = ParallaxInterval(from: 0, to: scrollView.frame.height)

-    // Relate the scrolling transform to the indicator's position. let indicatorPositionTransform = scrollingTransform
+    // Relate the scrolling transform to the indicator. let indicatorTransform = scrollingTransform
-        .parallaxRelate(to: indicatorPositionInterval)
+        .parallaxRelate(to: indicatorInterval)

-    // Finally, bind the indicator parallax value to the image view's center point. indicatorPositionTransform
+    // Finally, bind the indicator parallax value to the image view's center point. indicatorTransform
         .parallaxValue()
         .subscribe(onNext: { [weak self] positionY in
             guard let self = self else {